uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 * Output Layer*: Single neuron outputting the predicted injury count.

 LeakyReLU was selected because it maintains non-zero gradients in the negative interval, avoiding the vanishing gradient problem, which is particularly suitable for regression tasks involving sparse data.
 #v(1em)
+In this process, we did not adopt feature-function regularization or similar structures, essentially because the model was not even capable of overfitting — it could not fully learn the patterns in the first place.
+#v(1em)
 === 7.1.4 Loss Function and Optimizer
 The model uses Mean Squared Error (MSE) as the loss function.
 The Adam optimizer was selected with a learning rate of $3*10^"-4"$, balancing convergence speed and stability through automatic learning rate adjustment.
 Training and validation losses were recorded to monitor convergence trends and generalization performance.
 Note: Traditional nonlinear count models (e.g., Poisson and Negative Binomial) were tested but excluded due to convergence failures during training.